 How to Use This Medicine:

-- Wait for the gel to dry for 15 minutes after you apply it.
+- Let the gel dry for 15 minutes after you apply it.

 - Store this medicine in the refrigerator.
 Do not freeze it.